The New York Klezmer Series will be hosted for the next few weeks at Zeb’s Place 223 W. 28th St. (bet. 7th & 8th Ave.)

 Klezmer music is the instrumental party music of the Jewish People from Eastern Europe – (Ashkenazim).
 It’s origins are in the 16th century, and it has evolved and assimilated local influences (Russian, Romanian, Ottoman, Hungarian etc.) wherever Ashkenazim have lived since.
 It is essentially Yiddish music – the instrumental music of people who spoke (and speak) Yiddish.
 It came to America with the immigration of Jews from Eastern Europe beginning in late 19th century, and has had a wonderful history in America, where it also assimilated American music traditions.
 Hasidic nigunim (wordless melodies), Yiddish theater music and Yiddish folk song are all related and will be represented at the series.

-Tantsheiser (Dance Parties): Once a month we will present, along with the Center for Traditional Music and Dance, a Tantshoyz – Yiddish dance party, with a renowned Yiddish Dance specialist, and a professional dance band.
-Past dance leaders have included Michael Alpert, Steve Weintraub, Avia Moore, and Deborah Strauss.
-We also will have a Yiddish Dance class every Tuesday, led by Steven Weintraub – the Pied Piper of Yiddish Dance, accompanied often by Christina Crowder on Accordion.
+Tantsheiser (Dance Parties): Once a month or so we present a Tantshoyz – Yiddish dance party, with a Yiddish Dance specialist, and a professional dance band.
+Past dance leaders have included Steve Weintraub, Michael Alpert, Zev Feldman, Avia Moore, and Deborah Strauss.

-We will have a Klezmer Workshop every Tuesday, led by Aaron Alexander, and/or the concert artist of the day, depending on availability.
-This workshop has already been running for over a year and has a devoted following.
-We work on repertoire, style, form and ornamentation.
-Often the participants have an opportunity to play the current songs at the jam session after the concert, further deepening their mastery of the new material.
+We have a Klezmer Instrumental Workshop every Tuesday that we have a concert, often led by the concert artists of the day, or by Artistic Director Aaron Alexander.
+This workshop has been running for over four years and has developed a devoted following.
+We work on repertoire, style, form, ornamentation, groove and more.
+Often the participants have an opportunity to play the current pieces at the jam session after the concert, further deepening their mastery of the new material.